 Laojun Mountain provides vital habitat for the endangered Yunnan golden monkey, but human populations continue to encroach on the area, threatening plant diversity and destroying vital monkey habitat.
 A ban by the Chinese government halted commercial logging in the area, but market demand has led to persistent illegal logging within the park.
 Poaching also remains a problem, as the price of wildlife products has increased dramatically over the last ten years.
 The Nature Conservancy is working to help the newly created Laojunshan National Park protect the region’s stunning natural resources from these threats far into the future.

 What We're Conserving

 Laojun Mountain National Park shelters a remarkably diverse array of plants, particularly in its rhododendron forests.
 More than 10 percent of the world's rhododendron species are found here.

 Nineteen of the 92 mammal species and 79 of the 152 bird species found at Laojun Mountain are included on the global Convention on International Trade in Endangered Species (CITES) list.
 Laojun also hosts two of only 11 known populations of the Yunnan golden monkey.
-With less than 2,000 remaining, these primates are among the most endangered in the world and are, along with the giant panda, one of the most endangered species in China.
+With only 3,000 remaining, these primates are among the most endangered in the world and are, along with the giant panda, one of the most endangered species in China.
 Survival of the Yunnan golden monkey is critical for cultural as well as scientific reasons, and protecting its habitat requires immediate conservation action.

 Our Conservation Strategy